International Research Fellow: Victoria Henshaw

 Dr Victoria Henshaw joined University of Sheffield’s Department of Town and Regional Planning in September 2013 having previously held positions as a Research Associate at the University of Sheffield, and at the Manchester Architecture Research Centre, the University of Manchester.
-Prior to moving into academia, she worked for thirteen years in urban regeneration, economic development, town centre management and marketing, and project management working for local authorities and as a private consultant.
-Dr Henshaw regularly delivers guided smellwalks and present as an invited speaker in towns and cities around the worlds and remain an active member of the design community.
-Dr Henshaw is a current International Research Fellow advising the EDGE lab on our projects involving multi sensory environments and olfaction.
-You can follow her adventures with urban smellscapes at her blog, Smell and the City.
+Prior to academia, she worked for thirteen years in urban regeneration, economic development, town centre management and marketing, and project management working for local authorities and as a private consultant.
+As a component of her research, Dr Henshaw conducted guided smellwalks in towns and cities around the world.
+In early 2014, Dr Henshaw was appointed International Research Fellow advising the EDGE lab on our projects involving multi sensory environments and olfaction.
+We remember her here.

 Jennifer Jenson is Associate Professor of Pedagogy and Technology in the Faculty of Education at York University.
 She is currently co-editor of Loading: The Journal of the Canadian Game Studies Association and president of the Canadian Game Studies Association.
 Working with Suzanne de Castell (Simon Fraser University) and a team of students, she has co-designing an educational game, “Contagion” and is currently working on two new games, “Epidemic: Self-Care for Crisis” and a Baroque music game.